 - Aromatics & Seasoning - This chicken fajita chicken recipe wouldn’t be the same without the delicious flavors provided by diced yellow onion, garlic (minced and powder), broth, onion powder, salt, fresh cracked black pepper, and a packet of fajita seasoning.
 You could easily make your own homemade fajita seasoning.

 - Heavy cream - This adds extra flavor to the dish and also thickens the sauce.

-- Pasta - I’ve used gluten free penne pasta as my choice of dry pasta, but you can use even spaghetti like I did in my Chicken Tetrazzini or any other kind you prefer.
+- Pasta - I’ve used gluten-free penne pasta as my choice of dry pasta, but you can use even spaghetti like I did in my Chicken Tetrazzini or any other kind you prefer.
 Barilla tastes no worse than any regular gluten pasta, this is the real deal!
-Also one of my go to pastas lately is the red lentil pasta - tastes like real pasta and as a bonus has plant based protein included.
+Also one of my go-to pasta lately is the red lentil pasta - tastes like real pasta and as a bonus has plant-based protein included.